The Hills season 5

 The fifth season of The Hills, an American reality television series, consists of 20 episodes and was broadcast on MTV.
 Part I was aired from April 6, 2009, until May 31, 2009, while Part II was aired from September 29, 2009, until December 1, 2009.
 The season was filmed primarily in Los Angeles, California, with additional footage in Crested Butte, Colorado, Oahu, Hawaii, and Las Vegas, Nevada.
 Part I was filmed from January to April 2009, while Part II was filmed from May to November 2009.
 The executive producer was Liz Gateley.

 The Hills focuses on the lives of Lauren Conrad, Audrina Patridge, and Heidi Montag.
 During Part I, Montag and her boyfriend Spencer Pratt nearly ended their turbulent relationship before deciding to marry.
-The mid-season finale saw Conrad attend the wedding and reconcile with Montag before making her final appearance on the series.
+The spring finale saw Conrad attend the wedding and reconcile with Montag before making her final appearance on the series.
 During Part II, Conrad was replaced by fellow former Laguna Beach: The Real Orange County cast member Kristin Cavallari, whose interest in Justin Brescia resulted in a feud with Patridge.

 Despite widespread rumors that Conrad wished to leave the series upon the conclusion of the fourth season, producers persuaded her to film ten additional episodes in the beginning of the fifth season to close her storylines.
 After Cavallari was announced as her replacement, ten additional episodes were ordered to the season.
-Though her contract confirmed the production of two seasons beyond the fifth, the series ended upon the conclusion of the sixth season in July 2010.
+Though her contract confirmed the production of two seasons beyond the fifth, However, the series ended up getting a sixth season renewal that reported to be the final.